-3) I cannot see all components of the webinar page.
+3) I cannot see the whole webinar page.

-Since there are a number of key components on the webinar page, such as the video, chat and slides, your web browser may not fit everything on your screen if the resolution is too low.
+Since there are a number of key parts on the webinar page, such as the video, chat, and slides, your web browser may not fit everything on your screen if the resolution is too low.
 The lower the resolution, the larger things become.
 But if they become too large, some text and functionality may not be visible.

-To accommodate all of the functions and to minimize or eliminate the need for scrolling, the live webinar page has been optimized at a screen resolution of 1024 x 768.
-Here is how to proceed to optimize your view:
+To accommodate all of the functions and to minimize or eliminate the need for scrolling, our webinar pages are optimized at a screen resolution of 1024 x 768.
+Here is how to optimize your view: